ladyhunterbear/scroll-director/README.md

 ## Modifiers

+Scroll director utilizing chaining to provide developers a more user friendly API than simply passing a large object.
+In this way, you would add an element as a target and then pass the specific modifiers you wish to change or adjust the behaviour.

+For instance:

+`const SD = new ScrollDirector(); // instantiate a scroll director object`

+`SD.add('#example').class('ex__class--off', 'ex__class--on').offset(10);`

+So what's happening here?
+First we're telling the browser to watch an element with the ID 'example'.
+Because we've specified this only as a .class() type, the tigger type will be a threshold, a line drawn horizontally (default) or vertically across the viewport.
+In this case the threshold will be calculated as 10vh from the bottom of the viewport.
+In this case, the element with the ID 'example' will be given a class of .ex__class--off if the top is below the threshold, and will change to .ex__class--on when the top crosses or is above that threshold.

 ### Basis
 The _basis_ is the side of the viewport from which to calculate the trigger threshold.
 This can be either the viewport's bottom (default), top, left, or right sides.